Comment on page

 Ad unit charts provides you with insights about the site's ad unit performance for whichever period you would like.
 Choose the period, the metrics, and the visualization of the data to design the charts you want to see.
 You can also see the line items that delivered to the site, and for each ad unit, in the period.

-Allows you to create a report based on a report template, that can be shared with others as a link.
+You can create reports based on a report template, that can be shared with others as a link.
 You can also schedule reports to be created regularly, and whoever should receive the reports.
 Once you have created a scheduled report and added a recipient, Adnuntius will automatically send reports to recipients, containing the data you have decided on using in the report template.

 The traffic tab shows you the delivery of impressions, clicks, viewables and visible impressions that this site has delivered, per device type, operating system and mobile brand.